Skip to content

 According to the 2008 NIEHS, low vision was 2.8 times more common among Indigenous adults aged over 40 years than among their non-Indigenous counterparts .
 The most common causes of low vision were uncorrected refractive error (54%), cataract (27%), and diabetic retinopathy (12%).

-The 2008 NIEHS found that 1.9% of Indigenous adults were blind, a level 6.2 times higher than that for non-Indigenous adults .
-The leading cause of blindness among Indigenous adults was cataract (32%) (Figure 1), which was 12 times more common among Indigenous adults than among non-Indigenous adults .
-The next leading causes of blindness among Indigenous people were refractive error and optic atrophy (both 14%), followed by diabetic retinopathy (a complication of diabetes) and trachoma (an infectious eye disease) (both 9%) .
+The 2008 NIEHS found that 1.9% of Indigenous adults were blind, a level 6.2 times higher than for non-Indigenous adults .
+The leading cause of blindness among Indigenous adults was cataract (32%) (Figure 4), which was 12 times more common among Indigenous adults than among non-Indigenous adults.
+The next leading causes of blindness were refractive error and optic atrophy (both 14%), followed by diabetic retinopathy (a complication of diabetes) and trachoma (an infectious eye disease) (both 9%).

 Source: NIEHS 2009

-Refractive error is a common eye condition that is easily corrected with glasses.
-Refractive error was the cause of more than one-half of low vision (54%) and 14% of blindness among Indigenous adults in the 2008 NIEHS .
+Refractive error is a common eye condition that is easily corrected with glasses .
+Only 20% of Indigenous adults wore glasses in 2012 for distance vision, compared with 56% of non-Indigenous adults .
+In a 2014 study of school children aged between 6-12 years in Qld, Indigenous children had less refractive errors than their non-Indigenous peers (9.6% compared with 16.1%) .
+In the 2008 NIEHS, refractive error was the cause of more than one-half of low vision (54%) and 14% of blindness among Indigenous adults .
 Uncorrected refractive error leading to blindness was five times more common among Indigenous adults than among non-Indigenous adults.
 Impaired distance vision (hyperopia) affected 5% of Indigenous adults.
-Only 20% of Indigenous adults wore glasses for distance vision, compared with 56% of non-Indigenous adults .
-Around 39% of Indigenous adults were not able to read normal size print (difficulty with near vision or myopia) .
+Around 39% of Indigenous adults were not able to read normal size print (difficulty with near vision or myopia).

 Diabetic retinopathy, a complication of diabetes that causes damage to the small blood vessels in the retina, can impair vision and cause blindness .
 The 2008 NIEHS reported that blinding diabetic retinopathy was 30 times more common among Indigenous adults than among non-Indigenous adults .
 Overall, the NIEHS reported that diabetes was the cause of 12% of low vision and 9.1% of blindness among Indigenous adults.
 Of Indigenous adults with diabetes, only 20% had had an eye exam within the previous year.

 Vision loss and blindness from diabetic eye diseases are up to 98% preventable with regular screening and timely treatment .
 Annual screening is recommended for Indigenous people with diabetes .
-Prevention measures include the management of diabetes (blood glucose control, blood pressure and lipids) and following a healthy lifestyle (maintaining a normal BMI, nutritious diet, and regular exercise) .
+Prevention measures include the management of diabetes (blood glucose control, blood pressure and lipids) and following a healthy lifestyle (maintaining a normal body mass index (BMI)) nutritious diet, and regular exercise) .

 A number of factors (including geographical location, socio-economic status, lack of access to transport, and lack of access to health services) limit the timely identification, management and treatment of eye health problems for Indigenous people .
 The limited availability of eye care providers in more remote areas is such that a four-fold increase in services is needed to address the shortage .
 There may be enough eye care providers in urban areas but they are not fully utilised by Indigenous people.